gustavosbarroso/Solaris/README.md

 ## 📈 Experimental Results

-Experimental tests demonstrated the ability of the system to concentrate solar energy and produce measurable heating effects.
+Experimental tests demonstrated the ability of the system to concentrate solar radiation and generate significant heating effects.

 Observed outcomes included:

-* Heating of dry leaves exposed to the focal region;
+* Heating of dry leaves placed at the focal region;
-* Heating of MDF samples through concentrated solar radiation;
+* Heating of MDF samples exposed to concentrated sunlight;
-* Validation of the proposed proof of concept.
+* Validation of the proof of concept.

-These results provided qualitative verification of the physical principles employed throughout the project.
+These results provided qualitative verification of the project's theoretical predictions.

 ---